YWondimu/BasicJavaGame/README.md

 ### Recharching Mana

 To recharge mana, type "s", then press enter.
 Each attack uses 1 unit of mana.
-If you do not have any mana, you cannot attack.
+If you do not have any mana, your attack will not cause any damage to the Enemy NPC.

 ### Defending